 ARTICLE 4

-OWNER’S RESPONSIBILITIES
+OWNERS AND CONSTRUCTION MANAGER’S RESPONSIBILITIES

-4.1 Owner’s Scope of Work for Utilities and Interconnections.
-Owner shall, within the time frame and to the extent specified in Exhibit M, provide and pay for the utilities and services as set forth in Exhibit M. Notwithstanding the foregoing, (a) for all Performance Tests other than the EPC Reliability Test, Owner shall be required to pay for the utilities only as needed for the first [twenty-four (24)] hours of such Performance Tests and (b) for the EPC Reliability Test, Owner shall be required to pay for the utilities only as needed for the first [seven (7)] days of such Test.
-Contractor shall pay for such items during Performance Tests that occur after the time limits set forth in the preceding sentence (the “Excess Utilities”); provided, however, that Contractor’s obligation to pay for Excess Utilities shall be reduced by the amount of revenue received by Owner for output produced during the Performance Tests using the Excess Utilities.
+4.1 Construction Manager’s Scope of Work for Utilities and Interconnections.
+Construction Manager shall, within the time frame and to the extent specified in Exhibit M, provide and pay for the utilities and services as set forth in Exhibit M. Notwithstanding the foregoing, (a) for all Performance Tests other than the EPC Reliability Test, Construction Manager shall be required to pay for the utilities only as needed for the first [twenty-four (24)] hours of such Performance Tests and (b) for the EPC Reliability Test, Construction Manager shall be required to pay for the utilities only as needed for the first [seven (7)] days of such Test.
+Contractor shall pay for such items during Performance Tests that occur after the time limits set forth in the preceding sentence (the “Excess Utilities”); provided, however, that Contractor’s obligation to pay for Excess Utilities shall be reduced by the amount of revenue received by Construction Manager for output produced during the Performance Tests using the Excess Utilities.

 4.2 Payment.
-Owner shall timely pay the Contract Price and all other sums, if any, required to be paid by it to Contractor pursuant to the terms of this Agreement, in each case in accordance with the provisions of Article 7.
+Construction Manager shall timely pay the Contract Price and all other sums, if any, required to be paid by it to Contractor pursuant to the terms of this Agreement, in each case in accordance with the provisions of Article 7.

 4.3 Access to Site and Rights of Way.
-Owner shall provide at Owner’s expense, commencing not later than the date specified in the Project Schedule and continuing until Final Completion, reasonable access to the Site [in accordance with the Ground Lease].
-Owner at its cost will arrange for all easements or other rights of way required for such access to the Site and performance of the Work until Final Completion.
+Construction Manager shall provide at Construction Manager’s expense, commencing not later than the date specified in the Project Schedule and continuing until Final Completion, reasonable access to the Site [in accordance with the Ground Lease].
+Construction Manager at its cost will arrange for all easements or other rights of way required for such access to the Site and performance of the Work until Final Completion.

 4.4 Governmental Authorizations.
-Owner shall obtain in a timely manner the Governmental Authorizations listed in Exhibit K for which it is designated as responsible.
-Owner shall promptly deliver to Contractor copies of all such Governmental Authorizations.
-Owner shall give all notices and pay all fees required to be given or paid to any Governmental Authority in relation to the Governmental Authorizations which are Owner’s responsibility.
-Owner shall use reasonable efforts (including, but not limited to, providing documents and information requested by Contractor) to assist Contractor in its efforts to obtain the Governmental Authorizations for which Contractor is designated as responsible under this Agreement.
+Construction Manager shall obtain in a timely manner the Governmental Authorizations listed in Exhibit K for which it is designated as responsible.
+Construction Manager shall promptly deliver to Contractor copies of all such Governmental Authorizations.
+Construction Manager shall give all notices and pay all fees required to be given or paid to any Governmental Authority in relation to the Governmental Authorizations which are Construction Manager’s responsibility.
+Construction Manager shall use reasonable efforts (including, but not limited to, providing documents and information requested by Contractor) to assist Contractor in its efforts to obtain the Governmental Authorizations for which Contractor is designated as responsible under this Agreement.

 4.5 Operating Personnel.

 4.5.1 Qualified Personnel for Training.
-Owner shall supply, or cause to be supplied, by not later than the date set out in the Project Schedule, suitably qualified and, where necessary, licensed operators for training by Contractor as set forth in Exhibit O. Owner shall supply, or cause to be supplied, such small tools, classrooms, office equipment and other similar equipment that is not provided by Contractor under this Agreement to facilitate on the job training of the operations personnel, so long as Contractor has notified Owner in adequate time of the equipment and facilities that will be required.
+Construction Manager shall supply, or cause to be supplied, by not later than the date set out in the Project Schedule, suitably qualified and, where necessary, licensed operators for training by Contractor as set forth in Exhibit O. Construction Manager shall supply, or cause to be supplied, such small tools, classrooms, office equipment and other similar equipment that is not provided by Contractor under this Agreement to facilitate on the job training of the operations personnel, so long as Contractor has notified Construction Manager in adequate time of the equipment and facilities that will be required.